KishinTwitch/Chess/README.md

-You can watch the making of this project on https://www.twitch.tv/kishin98
+You can watch the making of this project on https://www.twitch.tv/kishin98 (Italian)